 Personally I always tip the room maid.
 I know what a tough job they have in large hotels.
-Each staff will have a quota of rooms they have to clean daily.
+Each will have a quota of rooms they have to clean daily.
 In theory there’s plenty of time to do this.
-But in reality, it’s a never ending hassle which can be very stressful for the staff.
+But in reality, it’s a never ending hassle which can be very stressful for the housekeeping personnel.

 Some guests get up late.
 Others don’t checkout when they said they would.
 Some want their room cleaning first thing in the morning.
 Others want to work and can’t be disturbed all day.
 Some guests arrive early and want access to their room immediately, so a room has to be quickly prepared.

 Base your tips on the room rate.
-In cheaper hotels, say 20 Baht/night.
-In a more expensive hotel, that probably requires more work from the maid to get the room into perfect condition, 50 Baht/night is good.
+In cheaper guesthouses, say 20 Baht/night.
+In a more expensive resort, that probably requires more work from the maid to get the room into perfect condition, 50 Baht/night is good.

 Regardless, a 20 Baht tip is fine.
 There’s no need to go overboard with tipping.
 Unless they are unusually helpful or they have to trudge up flights of stairs with your 40kg of luggage as the elevator is out of order.